 With technology in education reinventing itself on what feels like weekly basis, gizmos & gadgets such as 3D printers and VR headsets continue to enable educators to reach a whole new teaching level.
-For Forget-Me-Not-Productions; a green screen, Rode microphone and the GoPro Hero 4 are the only staple gadgets needed to engage and stimulate pupils in truly creative learning experiences that have the ethos of the Donaldson Report (Successful Futures) at its core.
+For Forget-Me-Not-Productions; a green screen, Rode microphone and a GoPro are the only staple gadgets needed.
+These items engage and also stimulate pupils in truly creative learning workshops.
+These workshops have the ethos of the Donaldson Report (Successful Futures) at its core.

 Workshops currently on offer to early years and Key Stage 1 (KS1):

-- Once Upon a Time: Creating a group fairytale where pupils design the costumes, props and set
+- Once Upon a Time: Creating a group fairytale in a workshop where pupils also design the costumes, props and set

 Workshops currently on offer to KS2 and KS3: